on June 18 2013

 • Lamb’s wool pad

-Once you’re done sanding, you’ll need to clear off the dust.
+Once you are done sanding, you may need to clear off the dust.
 Brushes and dry rags aren’t the most effective way of doing this, as they may leave some debris behind.
 Tack cloths are pieces of sticky cheesecloth that pick up dust and sanding debris much more efficiently, paving the way for a higher quality stain.